 The following tutorial will show you how to enter payment information for your employees.

-The first step is to choose the Employee - Pay Parameters menu command.
-This opens the Pay Parameters screen where you can define each employee's payment-related settings.
+From the Payroll tab, open the Employee - Pay Parameters screen where you can define each employee's payment-related settings.

 4F - Define an Employee's Tax Information: